terje/simctl.nvim/README.md

 # simctl.nvim

-## ⚠️ In early development ⚠️

-This plugin is currently in the early stages of planning and development so it is not fit for general use yet.

 ## 📱 ➕ ⌨️ 🟰 🚀

 NeoVim plugin to interact with iOS Simulators straight from the comfort of your editor.
 It provides a lua API for `simctl`, Apple's command line tool.